jeremykendall/php-domain-parser/README.md

 }
 ~~~

-The `Domain` getter methods returns:
+The `Pdp\Domain` getter methods returns:

-- the submitted domain name using `Domain::getDomain`
+- the submitted domain name using `Pdp\Domain::getDomain`
-- the public suffix part normalized according to the domain using `Domain::getPublicSuffix`
+- the public suffix part normalized according to the domain using `Pdp\Domain::getPublicSuffix`
-- the registrable domain part using `Domain::getRegistrableDomain`
+- the registrable domain part using `Pdp\Domain::getRegistrableDomain`
-- the subdomain part usung  `Domain::getSubDomain`.
+- the subdomain part usung  `Pdp\Domain::getSubDomain`.

-If the domain name of some of its part are seriously malformed or unrecognized, the getter methods will return `null`.
+If the domain name or some of its part are seriously malformed or unrecognized, the getter methods will return `null`.

 **The Domain name public status status depends on the PSL section used to resolve them:**

-- `Domain::isICANN` returns `true` if the domain name resolution is done against a PSL which includes the ICANN DOMAINS section and its public suffix is found in it;
+- `Pdp\Domain::isKnown` returns `true` if the public suffix is found in the selected PSL
-- `Domain::isPrivate` returns `true` if the domain name resolution is done against a PSL which includes the PRIVATE DOMAINS section and its public suffix is found in it;
+- `Pdp\Domain::isICANN` returns `true` if the domain name resolution is done against a PSL which includes the ICANN DOMAINS section and its public suffix is found in it;
-- `Domain::isKnown` returns `true` if the public suffix is found in the selected PSL
+- `Pdp\Domain::isPrivate` returns `true` if the domain name resolution is done against a PSL which includes the PRIVATE DOMAINS section and its public suffix is found in it;

-**THIS EXAMPLE ILLUSTRATE HOW EACH OBJECT IS USED BUT SHOULD BE AVOID IN A PRODUCTIVE ENVIRONMENT**
+**THIS EXAMPLE ILLUSTRATES HOW EACH OBJECT IS USED BUT SHOULD BE AVOID IN A PRODUCTIVE ENVIRONMENT**

 ~~~php
 <?php